scantarini/MyGame/readme.txt

 To fix this, I changed one of the QTimers to a QTimer*.

 Plans:
-1. Allow players to enter and leave from doors on the background image.
-Keep track of how many Humans are currently inside the building using smart pointers.
+1. Add health displays for player and enemy classes. using smart pointers.
-2. I plan on learning how to add live messages to views to output some information about the current state of the game.
+2. I plan on learning how to add live messages to views. to output some information about the current state of the game.
-3. I plan on learning to switch the view between scene objects to create a loading/pause screen.
+3. I plan on learning to switch the view between different scene objects. to create a loading/pause screen.
 4. Learning about the QMovie library.